Cherseraphim/Crator/README.md

 ## Get Started 🚀
 Install Docker

-Edit the './cypress.config.js' under 'env' object, to have the user account credentials needed to log into the site.
+Update the './cypress.config.js' under 'env' object,with user account credentials needed to log into the site.
-This can be configured for different accounts and different environments.
+This file can be configured for different accounts and different environments.

 ie.
 env: {